 If the appointment is booked in advance, send a reminder email at least 24 hours before the meeting.
 Focus on the time, date and place.
 Consider automating your confirmation appointment email through Gymcatch software.

-How different emails might look like
+What different emails might look like

 For the new customers, you might want to emphasise on the venue and what they should bring.
 Attach online forms for them to fill and send back; this will save time.
 Take time also to send them an itinerary of your services.